AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     The **Indexing Policy** is set to the default value.

-8. Expand the **telemetry** container in the Cosmos DB Data Explorer, then select **Scale & Settings**.
+8. Expand the **telemetry** container in the Azure Cosmos DB Data Explorer, then select **Scale & Settings**.

     The **Throughput** value for this container is set to **15000** RU/s, which is optimal for handling the rate of vehicle telemetry data written to this container.

     The **Partition Key** is set to **/partitionKey**.
-The partitionKey property represents a synthetic composite partition key for the Cosmos DB container, consisting of the VIN + current year/month.
+The partitionKey property represents a synthetic composite partition key for the Azure Cosmos DB container, consisting of the VIN + current year/month.
 Using a composite key instead of simply the VIN provides us with the following benefits:

     1. Distributing the write workload at any given point in time over a high cardinality of partition keys.
     2. Ensuring efficient routing on queries on a given VIN - you can spread these across time, e.g. `SELECT * FROM c WHERE c.partitionKey IN (“VIN123-2019-01”, “VIN123-2019-02”, …)`.
     3. Scale beyond the 10GB quota for a single partition key value.

     Notice that the **Time to Live** setting is set to **On (no default)**.
 This was turned off for the other containers.
-Time to Live (TTL) tells Cosmos DB when to expire, or delete, the document(s) automatically.
+Time to Live (TTL) tells Azure Cosmos DB when to expire, or delete, the document(s) automatically.
 This setting can help save in storage costs by removing what you no longer need.
 Typically, this is used on hot data, or data that must be expired after a period of time due to regulatory requirements.
 Turning the Time to Live setting on with no default allows us to define the TTL individually for each document, giving us more flexibility in deciding which documents should expire after a set period of time.
 To do this, we have a `ttl` field on the document that is saved to this container that specifies the TTL in seconds.

     Now view the **Indexing Policy**, which is different from the default policy the other containers use.
 This custom policy is optimized for write-heavy workloads by excluding all paths and only including the paths used when we query the container (`vin`, `state`, and `partitionKey`):